perth-time-machine/perth-time-machine/Blender.md

 If two-way symmetrical, then you can just delete half the model and mirror over the required axis.
 If it's 4-way symmetrical you might need to move the model origin point by setting the 3D cursor to where you want the origin (e.g. via selecting a vertex), then in object mode go to Object > Set Origin > Origin to 3D Cursor.

 ### Cutting curves into faces
 Draw a bezier (etc) curve exactly where you want it.
 It will be a curve object.
+Reduce number of vertices if needed.
 Convert it to a mesh.

 In edit mode, select the object you want to cut the curve into.
 Control click the curve (so it selects it second), then Mesh > Knife Project.

+## General Tips
+### Move 3D cursor to vertex
+Go to edit mode > select the vertex > Shift + s > Cursor to Active

+### Set object origin
+Move the 3D cursor where needed > object mode > mesh > object > set transform > origin to 3D cursor

+### Simplify
+Can do this from Mesh > Cleanup

+### Flipping an object
+'s' to scale, then set 1 / -1 as appropriate on each axis.
+Make sure object origin is set appropriately.

+### Curve resolution / number of vertices
+Select curve > object mode > Object Data Properties in right pane (for curves this has a curve icon) > Active spline > Resolution U

+### UV unwrap see selected faces in original model
+There's a sync toggle, which is a button with diagonal arrows in each direction

 ## One-Time Blender Terrain / Map Setup
 These are historical notes for reference.